Israel Heritage

 22BCE - Herod begins construction of Caesarea Maritima on old settlement known as Strato's Tower.

-Maritima will become the largest port in the eastern Mediterranean Sea.
-An incredible engineering accomplishment.
-It will soon become the home of the Roman procurators sent to rule Judea following the dismissal of Archelaus in 6CE.
-In 26CE it will become home to Pontius Pilate.
+Maritima will become the largest port in the eastern Mediterranean Sea, marking an incredible engineering accomplishment in the history of Israel.
+This port will soon serve as the home of the Roman procurators sent to rule Judea, following the dismissal of Archelaus in 6 CE.
+By 26 CE, it will also become the residence of Pontius Pilate, a significant figure in Jewish history timelines and ancient Israel events.

 20BCE - Herod's son, Antipas is born.
 He is raised with a close friend, Menachem.

-Shockingly, Menachem will become a follower of Yeshua.
-He will leave the Sanhedrin, move to Antioch and be found praying for his former associate, Saul of Tarsus, at Antioch.
-He is considered a prophet and teacher in the Antioch church and was present when Barnabas and Saul (Paul) were sent out on their first missionary journey in circa 47/48CE.
-Act 13:1.
+Menachem will hold an extremely important position as the intermediary of the Sanhedrin and Antipas during significant ancient Israel events.
+Shockingly, Menachem will become a follower of Yeshua, leaving the Sanhedrin to move to Antioch.
+There, he will be found praying for his former associate, Saul of Tarsus, at Antioch.
+He is considered a prophet and teacher in the Antioch church and was present when Barnabas and Saul (Paul) were sent out on their first missionary journey around 47/48 CE, marking a notable point in the history of Israel and its Jewish history timeline.

 19BCE - Herod begins rebuilding the Temple in Jerusalem in the eighteenth year of his reign.